 |Payroll for the week||$2,500||25%|

-If you have an insufficient gross margin, there will be little money left over to pay for fixed expenses.
+Remember that if you have an insufficient gross margin, there will be little money left over to pay for other expenses.
 Consequently, your profits would fall.
 If expenses continue to mount, you could be looking at a situation where you would be making losses.

-- Are there any dishes returned by clients on a regular basis?
+- Are there any dishes returned by clients regularly?
 Maybe there is a problem with the preparation, but probably you just need to strike that dish off your menu.
 Learn here how to do a menu audit.

 - Are you making your food purchases in the right quantity?
 You need to buy enough to maximize the bulk discount, but you also need to ensure that food does not become stale.

 - Do your workers have enough to do?
-Consider giving them alternate tasks that are usually neglected during rush hour.
+Consider giving them other tasks that are usually neglected during rush hour.

-We hope these simple tips help you track and control your restaurant’s expenses, boost your profit, and give you more confidence to operate your business.
-Visit our blog for more tips to run your restaurant and successfully grow it.
+We hope that this advice can help you track and control your restaurant’s expenses, increase your profit, and give you more confidence to operate your business.